guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 terraform state rm <resource_name>
 ```

 If supported, the state backend will "lock" to prevent concurrent modifications which cloud cause corruption.
-Locking on state allows to make sure to protect the state from being written by multiple users at the same time.
+Locking on state allows to make sure to protect the state from being written by multiple users at the same time --> race conditions

 Using the `apply` command with a locking mechanism: